Get insider access

 0.5%

 The reflection handling is incredible.
 The glossy screen coating reduces glare extremely well while maintaining a clear image.
-That said, strong ambient light causes the black levels to raise, making blacks look purple, which is a known downside of QD-OLEDs.
+That said, strong ambient light causes black levels to rise, making blacks look somewhat purple.

 9.8